RoamGuru Roam Guru

 vannes

 I almost skipped Vannes.
-On a Brittany road trip, it was just a dot on the map between Carnac's standing stones and the wild Quiberon coast—a place to grab lunch, maybe stretch my legs, then move on.
+On a Brittany road trip, it was just a dot on the map between Carnac's standing stones and the wild Quiberon peninsula—a place to grab lunch, stretch my legs, then move on.
 That was the plan.
 Instead, I stayed three days.

 Vannes doesn't announce itself.
 There's no Eiffel Tower moment, no Instagram-famous viewpoint that everyone queues for.
 What it has is something rarer: a complete, walkable medieval city that hasn't been polished into a theme park.
 The ramparts still stand.
 The half-timbered houses lean at angles that would give a modern building inspector nightmares.
 The cathedral bells still ring out over cobblestone streets where locals actually live, work, and argue about football.